georgec7/Microarchitecture-SPU-Lite-Processor/README.md

 # Microarchitecture-SPU-Lite-Processor

-is represented the Architecture block diagram.
+The SPU processor core consists of two processing pipes, register file, and data forwarding circuits which is represented the Architecture block diagram.
 Each of the core units are explained below: -

 Fetch: This units fetches instruction from the Instruction memory and passes it to the decode stage.
 When any hazards are detected by the decode unit, this unit stalls the PC (Program Counter).
 Thereby no new instructions will be fetched.
 If a branch is taken, this unit starts reading Instructions from the new Program Counter.